deancoles/db-benchmark/docs/dev-log.md

 \- Observed that cold runs were sometimes faster than warm runs at very small dataset sizes (e.g. 5 records).
 Plan to re-test at larger sizes to confirm caching effects.

 \- Saved screenshots: `2025-09-09_sqlite_multiline_summary.png`, `2025-09-09_results_folder.png`

+## 11-09-2025

+\- Rewrote and aligned comments across all adaptor files for clarity.

+\- Standardised header format with *What this file does / Used by / Note*.

+\- Ensured demo comments and wording were consistent (e.g. newest row/document/key).

+\- Updated `runner.py` comments to reflect current Redis counter behaviour.

+\- Verified that comments are now consistent and make sense in their placement.